nibbstack/erc721/README.md

 You can quickly deploy a contract with this library using [Remix IDE](https://remix.ethereum.org).
 Here is one example.

-You have created and have possession of unique glass-blown artwork (each having a serial number / lot number) which you would like to sell using the Ethereum or Wanchain mainnet.
+You have created and have possession of unique glass-blown artwork (each having a serial/lot number) which you would like to sell using the Ethereum or Wanchain mainnet.
 You will sell non-fungible tokens and the buyers would be able to trade those to other people.
 One token per piece of artwork.
-You commit to anybody holding these tokens that they may redeem their token and take physical posession of the art.
+You commit to anybody holding these tokens that they may redeem their token and take physical possession of the art.

-To do this, simply paste the code belowe into Remix and deploy the smart contract.
+To do this, simply paste the code below into Remix and deploy the smart contract.
 You will "mint" a token for each new piece of artwork you want to see.
 Then you will "burn" that token when you surrender physical possession of the piece.

 ```solidity
 pragma solidity 0.5.6;